simonambridge/Oracle_to_Cassandra/README.md

 Alternatively we can completely denormalise and move the department data to a separate table.
 Data duplication in Cassandra is not a bad thing.
 It's quicker than updating indexes and disk is cheap, and Cassandra writes are fast!

-So we could move the manager data out of the EMPLOYEES table and use the EMPLOYEES table purely for employee personal data - and put the department manager details in another table altogether.
+So we'll move the manager data out of the EMPLOYEES table and use the EMPLOYEES table purely for employee personal data - and put the department manager details in another table altogether.

-<h3>Query 1: Query all employees on EMPLOYEE_ID</h3>
+<h3>Query 1: Query All Employees on EMPLOYEE_ID</h3>
 This table satisfies query 1:
 <pre lang="sql">
 DROP TABLE IF EXISTS EMPLOYEES;